comharris/readme/docs/how_i_think.md

 Don't prioritize being liked over making the right decision.
 Hold the work up above all else.
 Great organizations will respect that.
 Leaders who care too much about being liked set a bad example.

+### 5. BCC me off email threads when you're taking over

+If you're taking over on an item, please BCC on the thread as you take it so I know it's handled, or DM me.
+I need something in writing.
+If you only share verbally, I need to send you an email or DM to confirm, so it's triple the work.

 ## D) Systems I use

 ### 1. Structure organizations for unbiased oversight when practical